codewithvikas96-ui/BMI-Calculator-PyQt5-MySQL/README.md

 ---
 ## 💡 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

+---

+## 📃 License
+This project is licensed under the MIT License.

+---

+## 💡 Author
+Made with 💛 by Vikas Ajay Vishwakarma